-3.1.3 Installation Procedure for SIMM
+3.2.3 Installation Procedure for SIMM

-Insert SIMM into the SIMM sockets at a 45 degree angle.
+Insert SIMM into SIMM sockets as degree angle.

-- 1) PIN1 of the SIMM must match with the PIN1 of the SIMM socket. - 2) The module will only insert into the socket one way.
+- 1) PIN1 of the SIMM module must match with the PIN1 of the SIMM socket. - 2) The module will only insert into the socket one way.
 An orientation cut-out will prevent you from inserting it the wrong way. - 3) Insert the SIMM into the SIMM socket at a 45 degree angle.
 If pin 1 of the SIMM does not line up with pin 1 of the socket, the SIMM will not insert into the socket.
-After inserting the SIMM module completely into the socket, push the SIMM module into a vertical position.

-- 4) The module should click into place with the retaining clips at each end of the socket snapping behind the module to secure it. - 5) To release the memory module push both retaining clips outwards and carefully rock the module forward.
+After inserting the SIMM module completely into the socket, push the SIMM module into a vertical position. - 4) The module should click into place with the retaining clips at each end of the socket snapping behind the module to secure it. - To release the memory module push both retaining clips outwards and carefully rock the module forward.